austindoestuff/austindoestuff.github.io/_pages/analysis.md

 ## When

-The past few years since AI's introduction have been filled with
+The past few years since AI's introduction have been rife with AI powered devices, services, assistants, etc which has only trivialized using those services.
+As people have been getting more comfortable with these services, they have also become more comfortable with abusing them.

-## Why